 Heavy Item Pick-Up:

 There will be two (2) pick-ups scheduled in 2018; the week of May 14, 2018, and September 17, 2018.
-All residents must register the items to be picked up, by telephoning the Department of Public Works by calling 973-410-5330 with their name, address, telephone number and items list, no later than the Thursday preceding the scheduled collection.
-Failure to call on time will result in missing the pickup, if items are to be added, please re-call and add to the list originally given.
+All residents must register the items to be picked up by telephoning the Department of Public Works by calling 973-410-5330, no later than the Thursday preceding the scheduled collection.
+Failure to call on time will result in missing the pick-up; if items are to be added, please re-call and add the items to the list originally provided.
 Items that will not be picked up include oil tanks, windows, sliding glass doors, mirrors, tires, propane tanks, construction or demolition debris, firewood, logs, stumps, quantities of fencing, railroad ties or items in plastic garbage bags.
-No glass, plastic bags, or paint will be accepted and we request that you please separate wood from metal, making 2 piles.
+No glass or paint will be accepted and we request that you please separate wood from metal items, making 2 piles.
 Place items curbside Sunday night, before the beginning of the week of pickup.
 All items must be at curbside by 6:40 a.m. the Monday of the collection week.

 Appliances such as refrigerators, freezers, air conditioners, dehumidifiers or any other items that have a compressor known to contain Freon will not be picked up unless the DCS office has been provided with documentation indicating that the Freon has been legally removed. (please check www.njcleanenergy.com to see if a refrigerator/freezer recycling program is in effect, or call 877-341-2192 for information as you may be entitled to a rebate and to schedule a free appliance pickup).